-Until the 2000s, Hindi films enjoyed yearly runs in theatres.
+(Updated: October 20, 2019) Until the turn of the century, Hindi films enjoyed yearly runs in theatres.

 Today, the makers celebrate even a 3-day run.
 ‘Success party’ is an abused term in Bollywood.
 It’s not surprising then that films which manage to cross a weekend and the week after, are classified ‘blockbusters.’

-Back in the day, ‘blockbusters’ was a term sparingly used.
+Back in the day, ‘blockbuster’ was a term sparingly used.

-As DDLJ completes 23 years at the movies, here’s recalling some of the most memorable films that resonated with audiences and had a glorious run at the cinemas.
+As DDLJ completes 23 years at the movies, here’s recalling some of the most memorable films that like DDLJ, resonated with audiences and had a glorious run at the cinemas.

 When Aditya Chopra directed his first film at 26, little would he have known of the success that was to follow.